HeZeBang/PaperGen/README.md

 ## Usage

-*Note: *
+**Note: **

-The headers apis are come from mobile app, while the SMS login module is on the schedule.
+- The headers apis are come from mobile app, and the SMS login module is available.

 > xkarticle.py